Introducing our 2026-2026 Donald E. Waterfall Scholar:

 attentiveness to language

-a willingness to study the work deeply
+a willingness to study the work d put your iPad down and drinkeeply

 a commitment to growing as a writer